getbackjo/BitPet-ver-1.0/README.md

 // Online Mode Functions (Incomplete)

 Currently the online mode is incomplete and is only used to demonstrate its connectivity by detecting public tweets with the word "Bitcoin".
-Once the BitPet is set up, it will automatically evolve after 5 tweets have been detected (Max 2 evolutions).
+Once the BitPet is set up, it will automatically evolve after five tweets have been detected (max two evolutions).
 The online mode can only evolve along one path currently.

 Pet statistics and Tweet statistics can be accessed on the bottom once the BitPet has appeared.
 BitPet can be restarted by accessing the question mark button on the bottom right.